An official website of the European Union. See all European Institutions

 The EU established bilateral relations with the GCC countries through the 1988 Cooperation Agreement , intended to:

 The Agreement provides for annual joint councils/ministerial meetings between the EU and the GCC foreign ministers and for joint cooperation committees at senior official level.
 The Agreement allowed for the development of closer cooperation on issues such as energy, transport, research and innovation, and the economy.

-The last EU-GCC ministerial meeting took place in Doha, Qatar, on 24 May 2015, co-chaired by the EU High Representative - Vice President Federica Mogherini and H.E.
-Khalid bin Mohamed Al-Attiyah, Minister of Foreign Affairs of Qatar as GGC rotating presidency.
+The last EU-GCC ministerial meeting took place in Brussels, Belgium, on 18 July 2016.
+The EU delegation was led by H.E.
+Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy and Vice President of the European Commission, and the GCC delegation was led by H.E.
+Adel Al-Jubeir, Minister of Foreign Affairs of the Kingdom of Saudi Arabia as GCC rotating Presidency.
+The GCC Secretariat was represented by H.E.
+Dr. Abdul Latif bin Rashed Al-Zayani, GCC Secretary General.
 The most recent EU-GCC Joint cooperation Committee meeting took place on 4 April 2016 in Riyadh.
 An annual Senior Officials Meeting is also held annually to discuss EU-GCC relations and regional issues – the most recent one took place in Brussels on 14 April 2016.

 The EU Delegation in Saudi Arabia is accredited to five GCC countries (Bahrain, Kuwait, Oman, Qatar and Saudi Arabia).
 A second EU Delegation opened in Abu Dhabi in 2013 and covers the United Arab Emirates.